anngelos/crwn-Clothing/README.md

 ### `Vamos rodar o projeto`

-Clone o projeto para a sua máquina.
-Após isso, abra o terminal na pasta do projeto e rode <i>npm install</i> para baixar todas as dependencias necessarias e depois rode o <i>npm start</i> e seja feliz.
+Clone the project to your machine.
+After that, open the terminal in the project folder and run <i>npm install</i> to download all the necessary dependencies and then run <i>npm start</i> and be happy.